Introduction

 - Payoneer has hidden fees.
 Although opening an account is free, Payoneer charges fees such as FX markups of up to 2%, transaction fees, and an inactivity charge every year.
 These charges are not always disclosed initially and can substantially cut down your earnings in the long term.

-- Transfers between Payoneer users or through partner marketplaces are free.
+- Transfers between Payoneer users or through partner marketplaces are free. may be free.
+However, fee structures are subject to change.
+So, always verify the current rate on Payoneer’s official fees page.
 But paying sellers using a credit card costs 3%, while ACH payments cost 1%.
 These add up if you're sending regular payouts or running a business.

 - The Payoneer Prepaid Mastercard is not supported by users in India.
 Even where supported, users have other fees such as an annual fee of $29.95, ATM withdrawal fees, and foreign exchange conversion rates to pay, making it expensive for heavy use.